 This simple and easy recipe takes less than 20 minutes including prep time.
 However, the key is to not overcook the broccoli.

 If you don’t want to use regular broccoli, you can substitute it with what is known as broccoli rabe or broccolini.
-You can check out my full recipe for broccolini.
+Check out my article to learn what is broccolini and how to cook it.

 Prepare the broccoli for sautéing